eljoey/BDO-Api-Helper/README.md

 ## Warning

-You must choose a region.
-Add `?region=YOURREGIONHERE` `na` for North America and `eu` for Europe region at the end of each call.
+You must choose a region for all endpoints except kutum-or-nouver.
+Add `?region=YOURREGIONHERE` `na` for North America and `eu` for Europe region at the end of the call.

 ex. `https://bdo-api-helper.herokuapp.com/api/prices/cooking?region=na` will return a list of the prices for the cooking mat prices for the North American server